microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/networkaccess-crosstenantaccesssettings-update.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Updates the cross-tenant access settings (network packet tagging to enforce Tenant Restrictions Policies (TRv2 Policies) that prevent data exfiltration to external tenants)
+Update the cross-tenant access settings to include network packet tagging for enforcing Tenant Restrictions Policies (TRv2 Policies) that prevent data exfiltration to external tenants.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).